 Orthokeratology, or “ortho-k,” is an overnight process of vision correction that leaves your child free of daytime eyewear.
 Along with the convenience of not having to wear glasses or contacts during the day, ortho-k has been shown to slow down or even stop the progression of a child’s myopia.
 An additional — yet compelling — benefit is the reduced risk of developing serious ocular conditions and diseases later in life, such as macular degeneration and retinal detachment.

-If your child has myopia, speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang regarding the benefits of wearing ortho-k lenses for myopia management.
+If your child has myopia, speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang regarding the benefits of wearing ortho-k lenses for myopia management.

 What Is Myopia?

 Myopia, or nearsightedness, is an extremely prevalent eye condition that begins in childhood and usually continues to worsen during the teenage years.
 Myopia results when the eye shape becomes more elongated as a child grows.
 This causes light from distant objects to focus in front of, rather than precisely on the retina, causing blurred and distorted vision.